kwonci/bstangram/lecture.md

 2. Firebase doesn't allow additional user information -> To allow, additional logic reuqire

 3. Question: do i need to backend for signup, or just frontend signup might be fine? --> GPT recommend front-side

+# 14. Lecture 14: getting started with react

+1. why no firebase client -- because of the size of firebase(by library: source-library-explorer)